 Note: Make sure that the bezel is pressed flat against the chassis.
 Lifting up slightly on the top edge of the bezel as you press it might make it easier to seat the clips.

-- Step 5.
-Rotate the handle back to a closed position. - Step 6.
-Install any removed drives or drive bay fillers (see "Install a 2.5-inch hot-swap drive" on page 30 for instructions).
+- Step 4.
+Install any removed storage drives or hard disk drive bay fillers (see "Install a 2.5-inch hot-swap drive" on page 30). - Step 5.
+Close the front handle.